 To hold Travis Scott liable in a wrongful death suit, plaintiffs would need to prove that he had some degree of custody or control over the event.
 They would also need to prove that Scott’s negligence or intentional wrongdoing led to the events that resulted in a wrongful death.

 Proving negligence is also the key factor in premises liability cases resulting from the event.
 Plaintiffs who wish to sue Scott, Live Nation, or others for premises liability would need to prove that they owed a legal duty of care to the plaintiffs, and breached that duty through negligence.

 Plaintiffs could argue that Live Nation and Scoremore acted negligently by failing to take precautions to protect audience members, especially given the reputation of Scott’s shows as unruly and violent events.
 Similarly, plaintiffs could also contend that the artists acted negligently by encouraging the crowd’s behavior and refusing to stop performing.
 Attorneys in the suits currently filed are already pursuing these angles – Paredes’ suit specifically states that Travis Scott and Drake “either were aware, or should’ve been aware, of the reaction the crowd would have and did have.”

 As the authorities release more information regarding the events that led to so many deaths and injuries, attorneys will have more information to pursue wrongful death, premises liability, and personal injury suits.

 Need Help?
 Contact us today!

-At Wilshire Law Firm, our award-winning team of personal injury, class action, employment, and aviation attorney have won more than $900,000,000 for clients since 2007.
+At Wilshire Law Firm, our award-winning team of personal injury, class action, employment attorney have won more than $900,000,000 for clients since 2007.
 If you have any questions about you or your loved ones’ rights regarding the Astroworld incident, you can reach out to our team by contacting us online or giving us a call at (800) 501-3011.